 - Will the agency provide a list of references?

 About 21st Century Health Care Consultants.

-Today 21st Century has 23 full time employees located at its Florida headquarters and has satellite offices in Sugar Land, Texas (a suburb of Houston), Dallas, Los Angeles and Chicago.
-During its existence, 21st Century has obtained licensure and accreditation for over 1500 health care organizations.
-We have assisted clients in the establishment of such Home Care Businesses in 43 of the 50 states.
+Today 21st Century has 48+ full time employees located at its Florida headquarters as well as Las Vegas, Nevada locations.
+We have assisted clients in the establishment of such Home Care Businesses in 48 of the 50 states.